 Area 6: Scope of Compliance

 Define the scope of your compliance.
-As an organization processing user data, it is imperative to define your data processing activities’ type, intent, and duration.
-In addition, it is a healthy practice to map your data, note internal and external movements and have processes in place to ensure data integrity for data transfer to third countries, if any as per the GDPR audit checklist.
+As an organization processing user data, it is imperative to define your data processing activities in terms of their purpose, lawful basis, categories of data involved, data subjects affected, and retention periods.
+In addition, it is a healthy practice to map your data, note internal and external movements, and have processes in place to ensure data integrity for data transfer to third countries, if any, as per the GDPR audit checklist.

 Make sure the data you are storing is not violating GDPR standards.
 Talk to our experts